gyulab/gyulab.github.io/_posts/Signal_processing/2023-04-14-deep_learning_lora.md

 - Testing: Evaluate the performance of the trained model on the test dataset.
 Measure metrics like accuracy, precision, and recall to evaluate the performance.<br>

 First, we have to generate the data giving AWGN, frequency/time offset for the noise-robust demodulation.
-Here is the figure and MATLAB code to generate datasets.:
+Here are the figure and MATLAB code to generate datasets:
 ![alt text]({{ site.baseurl }}/assets/images/general_research/53.PNG "image"){:.profile}
 <script src="https://gist.github.com/gyulab/13917ebf1f4b7a004bf3a859e4ed6f88.js"></script>
 <br>